Shuangbao Grand Bridge

-The Shuangbao Bridge (双堡大桥), is a dual arch bridge in Chongqing, China.
+The Shuangbao Grand Bridge (双堡特大桥) is a dual arch bridge in Chongqing, China.
 The bridge crosses the Dadonghe River and Xiaodonghe River.
 It is one of the world's highest bridges, measuring 320 m from the bridge deck to the bottom of the gorge.
 It was awarded the Lindenthal Medal.

 Project

 Shuangbao Bridge is the core bridge of the S549 line Shuangbao to Longhua underpass reconstruction project (Yanjiang Highway) in Jiangjin District, Chongqing.
 It was constructed by China State Construction Engineering Sixth Engineering Bureau.

 The bridge has a total length of 1620 m, including two arch main span of 405 m.

 The bridge carries the express way connecting Shuangbao District and Longhua Town.

 The nearby Dadonghe Iron Cable Bridge built for transport construction material (max 45 tons) is 300m height and 245m span, and it is very popular in social media as paper-thin bridge.

 Construction

 The construction began in December 2021.
 In March 2023, the arch was finished.
 On January 3, 2024, the last T beam was installed.
 On January 29, 2024, the bridge was opened.